m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 13. xMatters Inbound HTTP Trigger (Initite by Phone)

 - This inbound HTTP trigger starts the xMatters Workflow
+- You can customize this Flow and integrate with other applications.
 - The inbound HTTP Trigger will create the following outputs:

-Recipients
+  - Recipients
-Audio URL
+  - Audio URL
-Description
+  - Description
-Short Description
+  - Short Description
-Type
+  - Type
-Severity
+  - Severity

-- You can customize this Flow and integrate with other applications.

 # Installation